vert-x3/vertx-mysql-postgresql-client/README.md

 ## Usage

-To use this service, deploy it like other services, using `io.vertx:mysql-postgresql-service` as the verticle id:
+To use this service, deploy it like other services, using `io.vertx:mysql-service` or `io.vertx:postgresql-service`as the verticle id:

+    vertx.deployVerticle("service:io.vertx:mysql-service", deployOptions, resultHandler);

-    vertx.deployVerticle("service:io.vertx:mysql-postgresql-service", deployOptions, resultHandler);
+    vertx.deployVerticle("service:io.vertx:postgresql-service", deployOptions, resultHandler);

 Keep in mind that the service is only ready as soon as the resultHandler got called.
 If you try to use it before it was called, you might get errors.